Winter Tree and Shrub Care: How to Protect Plants from Cold, Snow, and Pests

 Protect Plant Roots

 Plan ahead and protect plant roots by making sure they have been well watered all season long.
 Moist soil is a better insulator of roots than dry soil, holding heat longer and cooling down slowly.
-Soil temps in winter are actually higher than the air temperature.
+Soil temperatures in winter are actually higher than the air temperature.

 Lack of snow can actually be as much of a problem as too much.
 Snow is a great insulating blanket that protects roots.
 If snow is lacking, add some pine boughs around shallow-rooted plants to keep them from heaving.
 When used to cover low evergreens, they can trap snow and prevent them from drying out.
 A great use for your old Christmas tree!
 Read more ways to reuse and recycle your Christmas tree.